Pdamian96/DatapacksPlus/README.md

 ## **!IMPORTANT!**
  - any custom commands can not be in tagged functions (usually the tick function and the load function), that will cause the function not to run properly.
 If you want to use it in such functions, make a new function and add the custom command into it, and call that function from the tagged function.
 - Custom Commands no longer throw errors in the console in datapacks!
+Thank you ComandAPI Gods.